Phulox/recipes/README.md

-This is for practice for images and links and texts
+This is for practice for images and links and texts.

-thanks
+Everything might seem weird, but it is simply for practice.

+Thanks.